 When picking out your backing fabric for your project think carefully about the thread colors you’ll be running during the quilting.
 If you choose a backing fabric that matches the thread color it will all blend and give you a little forgiveness if you aren’t feeling confident about your stitching design.
 Staying in the same color family will help your quilting blend and give texture but you won’t be able to see the stitching lines as distinctly.
 If you are feeling more confident then select a solid fabric or contrasting color to your backing from the thread you’ll be running.
 Your quilting will really stand out on the backing fabric and you’ll wind up with a two sided quilt!

 Solid colored backing fabrics will show off your quilting while fabrics with busy prints will hide mistakes.
 I tend to avoid white or light colored backing fabrics for utilitarian quilts only because I have three teenagers at home and I don’t want a fabric that will show dirt easily.
 For example, take a look at this fabulous patriotic themed backing fabric.
 Can you see how either a blue or a cream thread will both melt into that busy print to forgive some of the wobbles and bobbles you may encounter?
 As a beginner, be kind to yourself and choose a fabric that will be your friend.

 We have over 100 bolts of wide backs in our shop and we are busy trying to get them all added to our online store.
-Take a look at this one that would be perfect for a beginner.
-It is a little more whimsical and contemporary.
-It would be a great choice for a light grey or white thread.
-I really love it!

 For more guidance on how to choose thread color for high contrast quilts be sure to read our article about selecting the right color thread.